Validator-POSTHUMAN/contributions/Decentr.md

 # POSTHUMAN contributions for DECENTR

-## We spread the information about Decentr among russian-speaking community of Cosmos Ecosystem:
+## We spread the information about Decentr among our russian-speaking community:

 # Humanitarian Part